objektwerks/http.server/README.md

 Http Server
 -----------
->Http server built using JDK 19 and virtual threads.
+>Http server and client built using JDK 19 and virtual threads.

 JDK 19
 ------